 With the defeat of the Anglo-Saxons at the Battle of Hastings, this session allows students to investigate how prominent events of the time are reflected in the development of Windsor Castle from an earth and timber fortress, to its role as magnificent seat of government during the reign of medieval kings such as Henry II and Edward III.
 We explore the reasons for the Castle's construction and choice of site and also imagine the Castle under siege in 1216, following the signing of the Magna Carta.
 Handling of replica medieval costume and armour and a mission for the students to investigate Windsor's formidable defences and hill-top site bring the period alive.

 For teachers delivering the subject through event-based teaching and, for those focusing on specific themes through the period, we highlight changes in medieval society and the role of castles in the middle ages.

 100 to 180 pupils?
-If you are unable to attend the above session because pupil numbers exceed those shown, why not join us for Medieval Mayhem and take advantage of our special programme for larger groups?
+If you are unable to attend the above session because your numbers exceed the maximum pupils per session, why not join us for Medieval Mayhem and take advantage of our special programme for larger groups?
 With a programmed timetable, pupils are invited to meet our team of historical interpreters and ask questions whilst handling their amazing collection of replica armour, weapons and costume.
 Coupled with our site visit workbook, this session provides pupils with the opportunity to explore the Castle and the history of the medieval period in a fun and memorable way.
-These sessions are currently only available on 19 May and 7 July 2015 (more dates to be released for the Autumn term).

 “So well-pitched and well presented – I wish all school trips were this well prepared.”